uarun/vim-protobuf/README.md

 as a pathogen bundle.
 If you are not already using Tim Pope's awesome [Pathogen plugin][vim pathogen] you should check it out.

-The syntax highlighting code was shamelessly copied from [Google Protocol Buffers v2.4.1][proto syntax]
+The syntax highlighting code was shamelessly copied from [Google Protocol Buffers Repo][proto syntax]

 ## Installation